-There are two restaurants on site —Hame Restaurant and Nax’id Pub — both located on the ground floor.
+There are two restaurants on site — Hame Restaurant and Nax’id Pub — both located on the ground floor.
 The food at Hame is inspired by First Nation cuisine and offers a wide selection of hearty meals including sharing platters, salads, pastas and rice bowls.
-It is open for both lunch and dinner but please note that it is closed of Sundays.
+It is open for both lunch and dinner but please note that it is closed on Sundays.
 Nax’id is a more relaxed pub that serves lunch and dinner every day of the week.
-The menu includes a selection hearty meals full of locally sourced meat and vegetables with an First Nation twist.
+The menu includes a selection of hearty meals full of locally sourced meat and vegetables with a First Nation twist.

 You can request connecting rooms.

 Thanks to a recent refurbishment, the hotel doesn’t have much in the way of extra activities right now, though there are future plans.

 There are two wheelchair-accessible rooms within the hotel.

 Our itineraries are there to spark ideas for how you could include a stay at Kwa'lilas Hotel as part of your trip.
 Treat them simply as suggestions, because every aspect of the trip we create for you will be yours to define.